Kinesiology

 For program requirements and full course listings, view degrees and certificates information.
 [Link to dept degrees page]

-Associate in Science for Transfer
+Associate in Arts for Transfer

-Associate in Science
+Associate in Arts or Science

 Certificate of Achievement (CA)

-Quick Look at [Department Name] Courses
+Quick Look at Kinesiology Courses

-For a quick look at [Department] courses at Foothill, see list below.
 For complete course details, including units, hours and prerequisites, view course catalog.
-[Link to dept courses] For when a course is offered, view class schedule.
-[Link to dept schedule]
+For when a course is offered, view class schedule.

 - KINS 1 Introduction to Kinesiology